IshaanKarnik/SetOnce/README.md

 # SetOnce

-SetOnce is a header ony library that allows you to initialize the value of an object only once.
+SetOnce is a header ony library that allows you to initialize the value of an object only once i.e. single-assignment.
+Once assigned a value, a final variable's value cannot be changed.

 Build enviroment must support C++11 standard.